 But demand for metals as a safe haven may be diminished slightly as President Obama turns to Congress for support on military action in Syria and finds a decided lack of enthusiasm.

 Silver Eagle Sales Surpass Full Year 2012 Total – On Pace for Record

-The U.S. Mint reported sales of more than 33 million ounces of the silver American Eagle coins through August – more than were sold during all of 2012.
+The U.S. Mint reported sales of more than 33 million ounces of the silver American Eagle coins through August – more than what was sold during all of 2012.
 And, with four months remaining in the year, sales surpassing the 2011 all-time record of 39 million ounces appear almost certain.

 The demand is even more remarkable when considering these coins have commanded abnormally high premiums for most of the year, with delivery delays sometimes stretched more than three weeks.
 Bumbling federal bureaucrats even halted production for more than a week in January.

 Gold American Eagles are also pacing well ahead of last year.
 Through August, sales reached 691,000 ounces, compared to 413,000 ounces through the same period last year.

 The Reasons to Own Bullion Multiply Worldwide